pranavj7Z/PIKON/README.md

 # PIKON-PHOTO STICKER ANDROID APPLICATION
-Design your photos with a large number of available stickers
+Design your photos with unique and aweosome stickers